HALF-IRONMAN TRIATHLON PROGRAM

-THE PREREQS: At a minimum, you need to be able to swim 500 yards (back, forth, back, forth) in a pool without touching the bottom or hanging on the edge.
+THE PREREQS: At a minimum, you need to be able to swim 500 meters or yards in a pool without touching the bottom or hanging on the edge.
 It doesn’t have to be pretty, and you don’t have to keep your face in the water the whole time.
 If you can’t do that but are intent on this plan, enrolling in an adult swim class and/or private lessons is a great idea.

 For the run and bike portions, being injury-free is necessary.
 Ideally, you have completed an Olympic distance triathlon—or at least run a half-marathon—before taking on a Half Ironman.

 TRAINING BASICS: Most of the mandatory weekday workouts are 75-90 minutes.